-Economic statistics courses or courses with significant economics applications (including Stat 100 at Harvard, for example) may replace Econ 103, counting as the equivalent of 103 and counting toward the Economics major or minor.
-Any other introductory statistics course, whether applied or theoretical, may be used to "place out" of Econ 103 but will not count as a unit toward the Economics major or minor.
+Economic statistics courses or courses with significant economics applications may replace Econ 103, counting as the equivalent of 103 and counting toward the Economics major or minor.
+Other introductory statistics course, whether applied or theoretical, may be used to "place out" of Econ 103 but will not count as a unit toward the Economics major or minor.
 These could include courses:

 - taken at another institution and approved by the Economics Department's Transfer Credit Advisor